All Chevening applications must be submitted through our online application system. Here's some tips on how to use it.

 You will need to select three different master's courses.
 These can be three different courses at the same institution or three similar courses at up to three different universities.

 Choose your three courses carefully.
 You will not be able to change your course choices after submitting your application unless you are granted permission to do so at the interview stage.
 You will need to apply separately to your selected courses directly via the university.
 Please apply as soon as possible to ensure you get a place.
-To be awarded a scholarship, you must get an unconditional offer for one of your course choices by 16 July 2020.
+To be awarded a scholarship, you must get an unconditional offer for one of your course choices by the deadline in our application timeline for your application year.

 We recommend selecting three similar courses at three different universities to increase the likelihood that you will gain entry into one of them.